arpit-agr/pannellum/src/pages/church.md

   key: "Brompton Oratory"
 image:
   fallback: "church.jpg"
+  description: "An equirectangular 360x180 degree view of the nave of Brompton Oratory in London, England."
-  alt: "The Brompton Oratory is a large neo-classical Roman Catholic church in London.
+  subtitle: "The Brompton Oratory is a large neo-classical Roman Catholic church in London.
 It was completed in 1884."
   yaw: "0"
   pitch: "0"
   fov: "50"